ius-csg/cslabs-backend/README.md

 Example: `DbSet<User> Users { get; set; }`

+If your model needs extra configuration, by convention in this project, we add an `OnModelCreating` to the model's class to configure it (please look at the other models as an example).
-Note: If your model needs extra configuration via the OnModelCreating method, all it in the `OnModelCreating` method in the `DefaultContext.cs` file.
+In order for it to take affect, you will need to call it in the `OnModelCreating` method in the `DefaultContext.cs` file.

 ```
 protected override void OnModelCreating(ModelBuilder builder)